dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 This model focuses on the ability to use capabilities, not on access control mechanisms.
 For example, if a router cannot enable MPLS due to entitlement restrictions, it means the organization lacks the rights to use that capability—even if access to the device itself is available.
 This distinction is separate from, for instance, the ability of a specific user to configure MPLS due to access control limitations.

-## (LLM: to be revised) Models for entitlmenet services
+## Entitlement Deployment Models

-The assignement of entitlements to entitle a device can be done in differnet ways.
-It can be done in the network elment, where a license is "installed" (is there re a better term) and it allows.
-Licenses could also resize outside the network elmenet, in an external element, that could be called a license server.
-License server can be local or in the cloud (are there references?).
-Network elements might require knowledge of the entitlment to oeprate, iether by them being locally intalled or by communication to the license server.
-In some sitations the license might just exist via commercial aggregament and the policy enformcement happens outside.
+Entitlements can be deployed and managed in different ways depending on the operational environment and vendor implementation.
+The following deployment models are commonly encountered:

+- **Local Installation:** The entitlement is installed directly on the network asset, which maintains knowledge of its entitlements and enforces capability restrictions locally.
+This is a common approach for devices that operate independently.

+- **License Server:** Entitlements reside in an external license server, which may be deployed on-premises or in the cloud.
+Network assets communicate with the license server to verify entitlement status and capability permissions.
+This model supports centralized management and dynamic entitlement allocation.

+- **Commercial Agreement:** In some deployments, entitlements exist purely as commercial agreements, and policy enforcement occurs outside the network asset.
+The network asset may operate without direct knowledge of the entitlement, relying on external systems for compliance tracking.

-This model is envision to be expose by both network elements and/or license servies.
-It has ways of adding information that is "known" by each element, and be clear of the ifnroation it does not have (mostly via the existence or not of containers).
-A network element might contain certain information, the license service other, and a telemetry monitoring system could gather from both sides and provide a single complete picutre if needed.
+This model is designed to be exposed by both network elements and license services.
+It provides mechanisms for each system to express the information it knows while being clear about the information it does not have, primarily through the presence or absence of containers.
+A network element might contain certain entitlement information, a license service other information, and a telemetry monitoring system could gather data from both sources to provide a complete picture.

-(LLM: if there are other entlilements models you consider importan please let me know)

-## Pre-Provisioned vs. Discovered Entitlements

-(LLM: not sure if this section can be convered by the last one)
+### Entitlement Provisioning

 This model is not intended for automatic discovery of entitlements or capabilities through the network elements themselves.
 Instead, it assumes that entitlements and their associations are either: